x-jesse/Reinforcement-Learning/readme.md

 ## Introduction

 Given the complexity and breadth that many reinforcement learning algorithms cover, the topics introduced in this section will provide a high-level coverage of the basic terminology and fundamental concepts used in RL.
-Certain concepts that are important, but potentially unnecessary for a basic understanding have unfortunately been cut - there simply isn't enough space in single readme.
+Certain concepts that are important, but potentially unnecessary for a basic understanding have unfortunately been cut.
 For those interested, I highly recommend checking out some other sources 😪 :
 - [An Introduction to Reinforcement Learning]()
 - [Spinning Up in Deep RL!](https://spinningup.openai.com/en/latest/)